TomerGeva/CommDspy/README.md

 Function performs Zero Order Hold (ZOH) to an input signal.
 Function is inputted with:
 * signal - input signal
 * hold_idx - number of indices to hold
+### 0.8. get_bin_perm
+Function returns a numpy 2D array with all the length 'k' binary vector permutations, ordered.
+Function receives:
+* k - nubmer of bits wanted
 ## 1. Tx sub-package information
 ### 1.1. prbs_gen
 Function receives polynomial coefficients and an initial seed, creates binary PRBS sequences of the requested length .
 The function is inputted with: